JanDintel/rails-tips/tests/use_cucumber_features_in_subdirectories.md

 # Use Cucumber features in subdirectories
-You can orginaize cucumber features in their own subdirectories.
+You can organise cucumber features in their own subdirectories.
 However when you run cucumber, by default it only loads the *.rb files whitin the directory passed as argument.

 ```bash
 $ cucumber # default directory "features"
 $ cucumber features # so will this
 ```

-This shouldn't be a problem if your run the whole testsuite.
+This shouldn't be a problem if your run the whole test-suite.
 In that cause cucumber will automatically load all the subdirectories as well.

 But when you run a cucumber feature in a subdirectory it will only look in that subdirectory.